I am currently working at Cogitai

-I am now a research scientist at Kiva Systems
+Previously, I worked as a research scientist at Amazon Robotics

 My dissertation examined the problem of ad hoc teamwork, cooperating with unknown teammates.